 Am I entitled to any pay if I have to self-isolate?

 All staff on a PAYE contract with VGC are entitled to SSP in line with the current government guidelines.
-Payment can start from day 1 of the absence period.
+Payment for absence because of self-isolation can start from day 1 of the absence period.

 You will be entitled to SSP if you are self-isolating because you have been advised by

 - official COVID-19 guidelines

 You will be paid SSP from day one of your notification.
 The SSP payment is £95.85 per week.

 If you are on a CIJC WRA contract of employment you may qualify for Industry Sick Pay (ISP).
 The existing qualifying conditions for ISP apply.

 If you are not eligible for sick pay, and you are not working because of government advice, you can apply for Universal Credit.